getify/foi-lang/formalization-work/Foi-Specification.md

 #### §6.13.5 Ambient Effects

 A small built-in set of effect kinds is **ambient**.
-The ambient effects are:
+Ambients divide into two families by what their runtime-provided handler does.

+**Resuming ambients** resume the perform site:

 - `Effect.Sys.Log`: default handler: stdout write.
 - `Effect.Sys.Warn`: default handler: stderr write.
 Payload is a